ASO, Takashi

 Biography

-I started teaching at the Faculty of Foreign Languages of Kyorin University, Tokyo, and moved to Waseda University in 2001.
-I, with the assistance of my colleagues, built the Graduate School of Culture and Communication Studies in 2013 and worked as founding dean for about six years.
+I began my academic career at the Faculty of Foreign Languages, Kyorin University, Tokyo, before joining Waseda University in 2001.
+With the support of my colleagues, I established the Graduate School of Culture and Communication Studies in 2013 and served as its founding dean for about six years.

-Recently, I have shifted to Asian American materials, and Vietnamese American culture and literature is my main focus.
-I have traced Vietnamese people’s exodus from Saigon to Orange County and other places in the United States.
-While their difficulties and hardships are hardly describable, I can say that a new hybrid culture which Vietnamese refugees have created in the United States is a good example of our globalization process and I find a number of possibilities in their work.
+In recent years, my research interests have shifted toward Asian American studies, particularly Vietnamese American culture and literature.
+I have examined the exodus of Vietnamese people from Saigon to Orange County and other communities in the United States.
+Although their hardships are beyond words, I believe that the hybrid culture Vietnamese refugees have created in the U.S. exemplifies the dynamics of globalization and offers significant potential for the future of transnational cultural studies.

 Major Works / Publications Awards